9 FAM 402.10

 9 FAM 402.10-10(A) (U) INA 214(b) and H Visas

 b.
 (U) Unlike H-1B nonimmigrants, H-1B1, H-2, and H-3 nonimmigrants are subject to INA 214(b) and are not accorded dual intent under INA 214(h).
-Under INA 101(a)(15)(H)(ii)-(iii), an applicant is not classifiable as an H-2A, H-2B, or H-3 nonimmigrant unless the alien has a residence abroad and no intention to abandon that residence.
-Thus, the fact that an H-2 or H-3 nonimmigrant has sought or plans to seek permanent residence may be considered evidence of the alien's intention to abandon his or her foreign residence.
+Under INA 101(a)(15)(H)(ii)-(iii), an applicant is not classifiable as an H-2A, H-2B, or H-3 nonimmigrant unless the applicant has a residence abroad and no intention to abandon that residence.
+Thus, the fact that an H-2 or H-3 nonimmigrant has sought or plans to seek permanent residence may be considered evidence of the applicant's intention to abandon foreign residence.

 c.
-(U) H-4 spouse and child derivatives of H-1B aliens are subject to INA 214(b) only if they have not been able to establish a bona fide relationship to the principal applicant.
-H-4 spouses and child derivatives of H-1B1, H-2, and H3 aliens are subject to the foreign residence requirement.
+(U) H-4 spouse and child derivatives of H-1B applicants are subject to INA 214(b) only if they have not been able to establish a bona fide relationship to the principal applicant.
+H-4 spouses and child derivatives of H-1B1, H-2, and H3 applicants are subject to the foreign residence requirement.

 9 FAM 402.10-10(B) (U) Referring Petitions to USCIS for Reconsideration

-(U) For guidance on sending a petition to USCIS for reconsidering, please refer to 9 FAM 601.13.
+(U) For guidance on sending a petition to USCIS for reconsidering, refer to 9 FAM 601.13.

 9 FAM 402.10-10(C) (U) Prohibited Fees

 b.
-(U) If you have reason to believe that the alien-beneficiary has paid a prohibited fee or agreed to pay such a fee and s/he has not been reimbursed or the agreement to pay the fee has not been terminated, you should return the petition to USCIS for reconsideration following current procedures outlined in 9 FAM 601.13 after consulting with your liaison in the Advisory Opinions Division of the Visa Office (CA/VO/L/A).
+(U) If you have reason to believe that the applicant has paid a prohibited fee or agreed to pay such a fee and has not been reimbursed or the agreement to pay the fee has not been terminated, you should return the petition to USCIS for reconsideration following current procedures outlined in 9 FAM 601.13 after consulting with your liaison in the Office of the Legal Adviser for Consular Affairs (L/CA).
+While the case is returned to USCIS via KCC for consideration, you should refuse applications under INA 221(g) in situations where the applicant overcomes INA 214(b) and otherwise qualifies for an H-2 visa.

 9 FAM 402.10-11 (U) Validity of H Visas